signal18/replication-manager/README.md

 ## Maxscale settings

-Replication-Manager can operate with MaxScale in 2 modes, in passive MaxScale auto discover the new topology after failover or switchover.
-Replication Manager will  tell MaxScale the new master to accelerate the time MaxScale will block clients .
-This setup only work in 3 nodes in Master-Slaves cluster, one slave should always be available for re discovering new topology.
+Replication-Manager can operate with MaxScale in 2 modes, in passive mode MaxScale auto-discovers the new topology after failover or switchover.
+Replication Manager will set the new master in MaxScale to reduce the time where it might block clients.
+This setup only works in 3 nodes in Master-Slaves cluster, one slave should always be available for re-discovering new topologies.

-Important note.
+### Important note

-In case all slaves are down MaxScale can still operate on the Master with following maxscale monitoring setup
+In case all slaves are down, MaxScale can still operate on the Master with the following maxscale monitoring setup :
 ```
 detect_stale_master
 ```

-Operating MaxScale without monitoring is the second Replication-Manager mode via
+Operating MaxScale without monitoring is the second Replication-Manager mode via:
 ```
 maxscale-monitor = false
 ```

 Replication will assign server status flags to the nodes of the cluster via MaxScale admin port.
-This is a good mod of operation smilar to HaProxy , but can lead to unusable cluster if replication can't contact the proxy.
-It is so strongly advice to collocate the 2 services
+This is a good mode of operation similar to HAProxy, but it can lead to a unusable cluster if replication can't contact the proxy, so it is strongly advised to colocate the 2 services.

 Also, to protect consistency it is strongly advised to disable *SUPER* privilege to users that perform writes, such as the MaxScale user when the Read-Write split module is instructed to check for replication lag: